Buck Rogers (serial): Plot

 Buck and Buddy join the resistance.
 They volunteer to go to Saturn, where they hope that they can find help in their fight against Kane.
-Wilma Deering (Constance Moore) is assigned to accompany them.
-Saturn is run by Aldar (Guy Usher), the Council of the Wise and Prince Tallen.
-To the dismay of Buck and Buddy, they also discover that Kane has dispatched ambassadors of his own, headed by his loyal henchman, Captain Laska (Henry Brandon).
+Wilma Deering is assigned to accompany them.
+Saturn is run by Aldar, the Council of the Wise and Prince Tallen.
+To the dismay of Buck and Buddy, they also discover that Kane has dispatched ambassadors of his own, headed by his loyal henchman, Captain Laska.
 The serial then becomes a back-and-forth struggle between Buck and Kane to secure the planet's military support.